AzureAiDevs/hub/website/2023-aia/2023-04-29-azure-personalizer/index.md

 tags: ['ai-april', '30-days-of-azure-ai', 'app-developers', 'workshop', 'azure-cognitive-services']

 image: https://raw.githubusercontent.com/AzureAiDevs/hub/main/website/static/img/2023-aia/banner-day27.png
-description: "🏭Welcome to day 27 of #30DaysOfAzureAI.
-Maximize your business results with Azure Personalizer - a machine learning-based service that creates personalized experiences for your customers based on their preferences and behavior.
-Learn how to build and integrate this powerful tool to provide tailored content and actions to a large user base."
+description: "🏭Welcome to day 27 of #30DaysOfAzureAI. 🏭Welcome to day 27 of #30DaysOfAzureAI.
+Maximize your business results with Azure Personalizer - a machine learning-based service that creates personalized experiences for your customers based on their preferences and behavior."
 ---

 import Social from '@site/src/components/social';